O11y Investigator – Agentic AI to Drive Faster Resolution

 By Qi JinSeptember 26, 2024

 Investigating incident alerts can be repetitive and yield varying results.
-Each time an SRE receives an alert, they look up the associated runbook and follow the same steps repeatedly..
-Often, they discover that the alert was merely system noise and doesn’t even result in any actionable insights about their system or find issues to address.
-Many times things will go wrong in distributed systems that require executing runbooks step-by-step and fixing the underlying root cause.
+Each time an SRE receives an alert, they look up the associated runbook and follow the same steps repeatedly.
+Often, they discover that the alert was merely system noise and doesn’t even result in any actionable insights about their system nor reveal issues to address.
+Many times, things will go wrong in distributed systems that require executing runbooks step-by-step and fixing the underlying root cause.
 In these cases, the time spent in triaging and troubleshooting slows down the resolution.

 The motivation behind building O11y Investigator was to simplify and accelerate incident investigations – how can a team of AI agents work alongside on-call engineers during investigations, identify the appropriate runbooks, and execute repetitive but crucial steps – automatically.
 This blog covers our unique approach to incident investigations and our design decisions to make AI agents as effective as possible.

-To understand how AI is used, let’s walk through an investigation scenario starting with an on-call engineer getting an alert that a business metric – the number of unit sales in a particular region is down.
+To understand how AI is used, let’s walk through an investigation scenario starting with an on-call engineer getting an alert that a business metric, the number of unit sales in a particular region, is down.
 They need to find the root cause of the incident and resolve it as soon as possible, but where do they start?
-The problem could lie in distributed Kubernetes infrastructure or any microservice involved in the execution path to complete order purchase.
+The problem could lie in the distributed Kubernetes infrastructure or any microservice involved in the execution path to complete order purchase.
 Was there a recent code commit that could cause this issue?
-Is an intervention required or self-healing nature of cloud-native apps will resolve it automatically.
-An experienced human team member, with some training, can think through all these scenarios and investigate, but our goal is to build an AI system that aids and collaborates with human on-call engineers to reason with all these scenarios and effectively drive investigations.
+Is an intervention required, or will the self-healing nature of cloud-native apps resolve it automatically?
+An experienced human team member, with some training, can think through all these scenarios and investigate, but our goal is to build an AI system that aids and collaborates with human on-call engineers to reason through all these scenarios and effectively drive investigations.

 Many solutions in the market take a zero-shot approach, giving the LLM a description of the alert and asking what could have gone wrong.
 While LLMs can process language exceptionally well, without specific knowledge of the system in question or the ability to interact with it directly, their insights are often limited.
 As a result, they tend to generate plausible-sounding responses, but these responses may not be grounded in the actual state of the system.
 This lack of specificity can lead to hallucinations—where the model generates incorrect or irrelevant information—and guesses that might sound logical but don’t advance the investigation of the actual issue.